Fluoro-jade stain: General staining techniques

 Nearly all processed tissue is compatible with fluoro-jade stain including tissue from rodents (mice and rats), non-human primates and humans.
 Mounted tissue is stepwise rehydrated with decreasing concentrations of alcohol.
 Potassium permanganate may be used to decrease background staining and protect tissue from fading and photo bleaching.
 Fluoro-jade is highly soluble in water and is therefore first dissolved in distilled water.
 In order to be specific for degenerating neurons, fluoro-jade must be used in an acidic environment, therefore fluoro-jade is further diluted in glacial acetic acid.
 Additional water washes should be used to rinse tissue before drying and coverslipping.

 Fluoro-jade staining procedures are flexible and therefore can be adapted to be compatible with other staining techniques such as immunohistochemistry.
 Several modifications to the general procedures can be made such as reducing potassium permanganate incubations to avoid disrupting immunofluorescent labeling.
 Background can be decreased by alternative methods such as lowering staining temperature or decreasing fluoro-jade concentration, which may be more compatible with other labeling techniques.
 Such alterations, however should be determined empirically to optimize specific experimental conditions.

 In addition to staining tissue from treated subjects, positive and negative controls should be included to ensure method specificity and validity.
 Typically tissue from untreated control subjects is included to show specificity for degenerating neurons as fluoro-jade should not stain non-degenerating tissue.
 Additionally, a positive control is included to ensure validity of staining procedures; to show that degenerating neurons will be stained with fluoro-jade.
 An acceptable positive control includes neurodegenerative tissue from subjects where fluoro-jade has already been validated, such as kainic acid treated animals.

 Analysis

-Fluoro-jade–stained tissue can be visualized under an epifluorescent microscope using a filter system designed for fluorescein or fluorescein isothiocynate (FITC) (excitation: 495 nm; emission:521 nm).
+Fluoro-jade–stained tissue can be visualized under an epifluorescent microscope using a filter system designed for fluorescein or fluorescein isothiocyanate (FITC) (excitation: 495 nm; emission:521 nm).
 Multiple morphological features can be detected using fluoro-jade stain including cell bodies, dendrites, axons, and axon terminals.
 Even though all fluoro-jade derivatives can detect these specific morphological features, the newer derivatives (fluoro-jade B and fluoro-jade C) have greater specificity and resolution and therefore are superior in detecting finer morphological features.
 Fluoro-jade is typically quantified in every 6th–12th 40 nm section within the region of interest and expressed as cells/section.
 Alternatively, stereological procedures may be used to estimate total fluoro-jade positive cells within the defined region.